 Founded in 2008 by Michelle Ainsworth and joined later by Lauren Spivak, Muskoka Animal Rescue was established to provide non-judgmental support and help for people that needed to find new homes for their companion animals.
 Michelle brought her education in animal care from Georgian College plus several years experience in animal rescue and animal welfare work, while Lauren ensured that animals needing foster homes found them, often at her place!

-From it's humble and organic beginnings, Muskoka Animal Rescue now provides services throughout the District of Muskoka and Parry Sound.
-In 2015, over 100 animals were successfully rehomed!
+From it's humble and organic beginnings, Muskoka Animal Rescue now provides services throughout the Districts of Muskoka and Parry Sound.
+In 2015, over 100 animals were successfully re-homed!

 Muskoka Animal Rescue does not operate a shelter.
 All of the animals live with foster families.
 Not only does this keep operating costs to a minimum, but the animals are safe and secure in a home environment.
 Behaviour with other pets, children and strangers can be observed so that Muskoka Animal Rescue can ensure the best fit possible in a fur-ever family.

 Operating costs are covered (barely) by adoption fees and donations.
 100% of funds raised go directly to animal care.